 Gwen’s also a marketer’s perfect pitchwoman for the sport of triathlon.
-To start, she’s got an appealing background story.
-Like many other pro triathletes, she sacrificed a well-paying career for triathlon’s relatively paltry prize purses: she was an accountant at Ernst & Young before chasing her triathlon dreams.
-Of course, she didn’t abandon her plush white-collar gig without good reason.
-Gwen had a distinguished athletic background before ditching her bean-counter colleagues, having been a swimmer and All-American runner at the University of Wisconsin.
-It’s because of that background in both swimming and running that USA Triathlon, in its eternal search for Olympic-quality triathletes, first recruited Gwen in 2010 to give triathlon a shot.
-She immediately proved them right to do so, qualifying for an elite card in her first triathlon ever.
+To start, she’s got a likeable background story.
+Like many other pro triathletes, she sacrificed a steady, well-paying career for triathlon’s relatively paltry prize purses: she was an accountant at Ernst & Young before chasing her triathlon dreams.
+Of course, she didn’t abandon her comfy white-collar gig without good reason.
+Gwen had a distinguished amateur athletic background, having been a swimmer and All-American runner at the University of Wisconsin.
+It’s because of that background in both swimming and running that USA Triathlon, in its never-ending search for Olympic-quality triathletes, recruited Gwen in 2010 to give triathlon a shot.
+She immediately proved them prescient to do so, qualifying for an elite card in her first triathlon ever.

 What makes Gwen special is her run leg.
-She’s the Olympic-distance version of Ironman world champ Mirinda Carfrae – if you haven’t built a hefty lead over her across the swim and bike legs, you’re screwed.
-Because of her unmatched run speed, like me and the last bottle of lager in the house, Gwen will inevitably hunt you down before the finish line.
+She’s the Olympic-distance version of Ironman world champ Mirinda Carfrae: if you haven’t built a hefty lead during the swim and bike legs, you’re dead.
 Her race at the ITU Grand Championship is a great example.
-In Edmonton, Gwen was a minute and ten-seconds behind the leaders after the swim and bike legs, a good chunk of time in an Olympic-distance race.
-But since we’re talking about a former Big Ten champion in the 3,000 and 5,000 meters, it wasn’t nearly enough of a head start.
+In Edmonton, Gwen was a minute and ten-seconds behind the leaders after the swim and bike legs, in most cases an insurmountable deficit in an Olympic-distance race.
+But since we’re talking about a former Big Ten champion in the 3,000 and 5,000 meters, it still wasn’t enough of a gap for the leaders.
 On the 10K run she quickly rallied, ending with the fastest run split of the day at 33:24 and crossing the finish line a comfortable sixteen seconds ahead of her closest competitor.